-In DoubleClick Campaign Manager (DCM) a conversion is recorded by a tag, known as a Floodlight activity, when a user performs a predefined action after being served an ad.
+In Campaign Manager 360 a conversion is recorded by a tag, known as a Floodlight activity, when a user performs a predefined action after being served an ad.
 Commonly tagged actions include tracking when a user purchases an item from an online store, or visits a webpage to request more information via an online form.
-In general, conversions tracked by DoubleClick both begin and end online.
+In general, conversions tracked by Google both begin and end online.

-To address this, the DCM/DFA Reporting and Trafficking API's
+To address this, the Campaign Manager 360 API's

 Before you can start working with the